-The Authority is responsible for overseeing the LI Choice Program and ensuring compliance by ESCOs, and DRCs with the Program's requirements.
+The Department and the Authority are responsible for overseeing the LI Choice Program and ensuring compliance by ESCOs, and DRCs with the Program's requirements.

-- a) Upon request by the Authority for records relating to the LI Choice Program, ESCOs and DRCs shall provide access to all records requested that are in their possession or under their control, including records relating to LI Choice Customers and Agreements, and records necessary to verify power supply, transmission, and ancillary services contractual arrangements and similar arrangements. - b) Unless otherwise stated by the Authority, access to individual LI Choice Customer records, including Agreements, shall be provided by ESCOs and DRCs within five (5) business days of receipt of the Authority's verbal or written request.
-All other records shall be provided by ESCOs and DRCs to the Authority within ten (10) business days of receipt of the Authority's written request, unless otherwise stated by the Authority. - c) The Authority may request ESCOs and DRCs to provide records relating to LI Choice in connection with an audit or investigation undertaken by it, or in connection with any other activity undertaken by the Authority in the discharge of its responsibilities to oversee LI Choice and ensure compliance with the Program's requirements. - d) Upon request by the Authority or the Manager for individual LI Choice Customer records (including Agreements), ESCOs and DRCs shall provide access to all such records requested that are in their possession or under their control, within five (5) business days of receipt of the Authority's or the Manager's verbal or written request. - e) In providing records under this section A.9, an ESCO or DRC may request the Authority to exempt from disclosure records (or any portion thereof) that are described in Section 87(2)(g) of the Public Officers Law. - f) For purposes of this section A.9, the term "records" includes documents, data, information, records, and papers, including those on electronic media, taped verbal contracts and electronic contracts.
+- a) Upon request by the Department or the Authority for records relating to the LI Choice Program, ESCOs and DRCs shall provide access to all records requested that are in their possession or under their control, including records relating to LI Choice Customers and Agreements, and records necessary to verify power supply, transmission, and ancillary services contractual arrangements and similar arrangements. - b) Unless otherwise stated by the Department or the Authority, access to individual LI Choice Customer records, including Agreements, shall be provided by ESCOs and DRCs within five (5) business days of receipt of the Authority's verbal or written request.
+All other records shall be provided by ESCOs and DRCs to the Department or the Authority within ten (10) business days of receipt of the Authority's written request, unless otherwise stated. - c) The Department or the Authority may request ESCOs and DRCs to provide records relating to LI Choice in connection with an audit or investigation undertaken by it, or in connection with any other activity undertaken by the Department or the Authority in the discharge of its responsibilities to oversee LI Choice and ensure compliance with the Program's requirements. - d) Upon request by the Department or the Authority for individual LI Choice Customer records (including Agreements), ESCOs and DRCs shall provide access to all such records requested that are in their possession or under their control, within five (5) business days of receipt of verbal or written request. - e) In providing records under this section A.9, an ESCO or DRC may request the Authority to exempt from disclosure records (or any portion thereof) that are described in Section 87(2)(g) of the Public Officers Law. - f) For purposes of this section A.9, the term "records" includes documents, data, information, records, and papers, including those on electronic media, taped verbal contracts and electronic contracts.